cksystemsteaching/selfie/assignments/introductory-assignments.md

 Usually, a word has 32 bit, as we can see in `selfie.c`.
 That means a double word has 64 bit, but for simplification, when we talk about a word in Selfie, we mean 64 bit.

 The processor (CPU) that the mipster emulator in Selfie implements has a size of 64 bits.
 Virtually everything on that machine happens at the level of words.
 Loading data from memory and storing it back, arithmetic and logical operations among registers, and even fetching code from memory for execution.
 The reason is again performance.
 Involving 64 bits in parallel in all operations is faster than working with bits individually.
 However, there are two more reasons why we use a 64-bit machine.
 The first reason is that the size of an integer in C\* (a subset of C) is also 64 bits.
-That means that a single mipster register can hold exactly one C\* integer value.
+That means that a single mipster register can hold precisely one C\* integer value.

 [Emulator](https://en.wikipedia.org/wiki/Emulator): Software that enables one computer system (called the host) to behave like another computer system (called the guest).